Joao-Pacheco/qventus-app-password/README.md

 ---

-## ✅ Where can you see the predefined validation rules?
+## ✅ Where can I see the predefined validation rules?

 Go to the following folder